syncfusion-content/wpf-docs/wpf/DoubleTextBox/Culture-and-Number-Formats.md

 ![Setting DoubleTextBox number format by NumberFormatInfo](Culture-and-Number-Formats-images/Culture-and-Number-Formats-img2.jpeg)

-The following code illustrate how to set number groupsize by using the `NumberFormat` property.
+The following code illustrate how to set number group size by using the `NumberFormat` property.

 {% tabs %}
 {% highlight C# %}